-- the batch, lot, and production run number, as applicable; - · whether the batch originated from cannabis seeds or cannabis cuttings - the strain of the cannabis seeds or cannabis cuttings planted; - the number of cannabis seeds or cannabis cuttings planted; - the date on which the cannabis seeds or cuttings were planted; - a list of all chemical additives used in the cultivation, including nonorganic pesticides, herbicides and fertilizers; - the number of cannabis plants grown to maturity; - harvest information, including: - o the date of - harvest;
+- the batch or lot number, as

+- applicable;

+- the strain of the marijuana seeds or marijuana cuttings

+- planted;

+- the number of marijuana seeds or marijuana cuttings planted;

+- the date on which the marijuana seeds or cuttings were

+- planted;

+- a log or schedule of chemical additives used in the cultivation, including nonorganic pesticides, herbicides and fertilizers:

+- the number of marijuana plants grown to

+- maturity:

+- harvest information,

+- including:

+- o the date of

+- harvest;

-- o the final yield weight of processed usable cannabis; and - o the name and agent registration card number of the agent responsible for the harvest; - cannabis flowers in process in all locations; - cannabis in storage by location; - cannabis in locked containers awaiting disposal; and - an audit trail of all material inventory adjustments.
+- o the final yield weight of processed usable marijuana;

+- o the name and agent registration card number of the agents responsible for the

+- harvest;

+- marijuana flowers in process in all

+- locations;

+- marijuana in storage by

+- location;

+- marijuana in locked containers awaiting disposal; and

+- an audit trail of all material inventory adjustments.

-Retail dispensaries maintain current and complete books and records and sales reports, including invoices that reflect all purchases and sales of cannabis made to and by the applicable dispensary, that are available from an electronic verification system, point of sale systems, and/or inventory control systems (which may be separate systems or functionalities combined into a single system) and are stored in secure safe rooms.
+Retail dispensaries maintain current and complete books and records and sales reports, including invoices that reflect all purchases and sales of marijuana made to and by the applicable dispensary, that are available from electronic verification systems, point of sale systems, and/or inventory control systems (which may be separate systems or functionalities combined into a single system) and are stored in secure safe rooms.
 Such records include:

-- in respect of dispensary inventory: - o the date and time of delivery of each purchase or transfer from a cultivation or production facility: - o the quantity, type and form and price of cannabis and infused or edible products purchased from a cultivation or production facility in each purchase as well as related products; - o invoices and delivery documents, showing entry into the inventory control system; and - o the quantity of cannabis still available for sale at the dispensary; - and in respect of dispensary retail sales: - o the date and time of each retail - sale; - o the quantity, type, form, and price of cannabis distributed or - dispensed; o the price paid or consideration given for the - cannabis; o identifying information of the purchaser (i.e., name and address, and card number in the case of medical cannabis transactions); and - o identifying information of the employee conducting the transaction (i.e., the name, initials, or employee identification number of the person who dispensed or sold the cannabis).
+- in respect of dispensary - inventory: - the date and time of delivery of each purchase or transfer from a cultivation or production facility; - o the quantity, type and form and price of marijuana and infused or edible products purchased from a cultivation or production facility in each purchase as well as related products; - o invoices and delivery documents, showing entry into the inventory control system; - and - the quantity of marijuana still available for sale at the dispensary; and - · in respect of dispensary retail - sales: - o the date and time of each retail - sale; - the quantity, type, form, and price of marijuana distributed or dispensed; - o the price paid or consideration given for the - marijuana; - identifying information of the purchaser (i.e., name and address, and card number in the case of medical marijuana transactions); and - o identifying information of the employee conducting the transaction (i.e., the name, initials, or employee identification number of the person who dispensed or sold the marijuana).